 Heather Hale is a Film and Television Director, Screenwriter, Producer, Author and Consultant.
 Her book Story Selling: How to Develop, Market and Pitch Film & TV Projects was just published by Michael Weise Productions.
-Her "How to Work the Film & TV Markets: A Guide for Content Creators" was just published by Focal Press/Routledge (http://heatherhale.com/how-to-work-the-film-and-tv-markets).
+Her "How to Work the Film & TV Markets: A Guide for Content Creators" was published by Focal Press/Routledge in 2017.

 Ms. Hale directed, produced and co-wrote Absolute Killers, a thriller that starred Edward Furlong (Terminator 2), Ed Asner (Up, Lou Grant) and Meat Loaf Aday (Fight Club, Rocky Horror Picture Show) and wrote "The Courage to Love," the $5.5 million dollar 2000 Lifetime Original Movie she sold off of a spec screenplay after attaching Vanessa L. Williams to star opposite Diahann Carroll, Gil Bellows and Stacy Keach.
-The rest of her 50 hours of award-winning television productions include: The Evidence (which won “Best New Series Pilot”) and Lifestyle Magazine (which won two Tellys), both of which she wrote and produced for Faith for Today TV.
+The rest of her 60 hours of award-winning television productions include: The Evidence (which won “Best New Series Pilot”) and Lifestyle Magazine (which won two Tellys), both of which she produced for Faith for Today TV.

 In 2009, Heather directed, wrote and produced a spec one-hour drama pilot that starred Barbara Bain (Space 1999, Mission Impossible) and Carmen Argenziano (Stargate SG-1).
 She has directed commercials, infomercials, trade and educational videos.
 The two distance learning edutainment series she wrote for PBS (KOCE): Personal Finance: Dollars and $ense and Psychology: The Human Experience both won Emmys and ACE awards and she has written a couple of short films, including A-Date and The Perfect Husband, in which she also played one of the three leads.